My thoughts about Education Humanities, Technology and Digital Culture. Interested on social media tools in educational contexts and

 There will be some interesting speakers that will discuss the phenomenon of social networks in Portugal.

-With the first anniversary of the dead of Michael Jackson, gamers and fans will have a new opportunity to learn the moonwalk, dance and sing along with The King of Pop.
+With the first anniversary of the dead of Michael Jackson, gamers and fans will have a new opportunity to learn the moonwalk, dancing and singing with The King of Pop.

 Additionally, fans will be able to sing along and test their vocal skills while immersed in the performance.